SAP/cloud-identity-developer-guide/docs/Samples.md

 The following samples demonstrate the necessary application setup for authentication and authorization based on the **SAP Cloud Identity Services (SCI)**.

-The focus of the samples is on the authorization via AMS but as the authentication is a necessary requirement, it is typically demonstrated as well.
+The focus of the samples is on the authorization using the Authorization Management Service (**AMS**), but, since the authentication is a necessary requirement, it's typically demonstrated as well.

 ### Java
 The [Java samples repository](https://github.com/SAP-samples/ams-samples-java) contains the following samples for implementing AMS in Java applications: